Manuela Schwesig: Nord Stream 2

-In her role as Minister President of Mecklenburg-Vorpommern she stated her strong support for the project; "We believe that it is right to build the pipeline.
+In her role as Minister President of Mecklenburg-Vorpommern Schwesig stated her strong support for Nord Stream 2: "We believe that it is right to build the pipeline.
 Nobody who is working on building the pipeline is doing anything wrong.
 The ones doing something wrong are those who are trying to stop the pipeline."
 Her government created a foundation with the explicit goal, as written in its charter, of completing the Nord Stream 2 pipeline.
 Amid a 2020 diplomatic row over the construction of the Nord Stream 2 pipeline, three U.S. senators − Ted Cruz, Tom Cotton, and Ron Johnson – sent a letter to a Baltic Sea port operator in Schwesig's state, threatening the port's managers with “crushing legal and economic sanctions” if they continued to support the project servicing the Russian ships laying the pipe.
 In response, Schwesig called the letter "blackmail".

-After the poisoning of opposition figure Alexey Navalny, she insisted it should have no effect on the construction of the pipeline.
+After the poisoning of opposition figure Alexei Navalny, Schwesig insisted it should have no effect on the construction of the pipeline.
 Ultimately, the project was cancelled after the 2022 Russian invasion of Ukraine.
 Furthermore, Schwesig was revealed to have been colluding with the Russians, allowing Gazprom to run PR for the pipeline via her office and modifying her public speeches in accordance with the Russian demands.

-Manuela Schwesig was a member and, until its dissolution on 8 April 2022, the last chair of the German-Russian Friendship Group of the Federal Council.
-Her counterpart in the Russian group was Federation Council member and businessman Valery Ponomarev (senator).